AllStackDev1/super-parakeet/README.md

-## Express Server Boilerplate
+# Node.js + Express.js + TypeScript + Sequelize ORM + Redis + PostgreSQL

-This Express server boilerplate is built using the latest version of Node.js and integrates various modern technologies and practices to ensure a robust, scalable, and maintainable application.
+This is an express server boilerplate which is built using the latest version of Node.js and integrates various modern technologies and practices to ensure a robust, scalable, and maintainable application.
 Below are the key features and setup instructions for this boilerplate.

-### Key Features
+## Features
 - **Express.js**: Web framework for Node.js.
-- **Latest Node.js Version**: Utilizes the latest features and improvements of Node.js.
+- **Node.js Version 21.7.1**: Utilizes the latest features and improvements of Node.js.
 - **Node Events**: Integrated with `node:event` for handling custom events.
 - **Inversion of Control**: Implemented using Inversify for better dependency management.
 - **Classes**: Written in TypeScript using classes for better structure and readability.